Aliases for OGDH Gene

 GeneCards Summary for OGDH Gene

 OGDH (Oxoglutarate Dehydrogenase) is a Protein Coding gene.
-Diseases associated with OGDH include alpha-ketoglutarate dehydrogenase deficiency and reticulate acropigmentation of kitamura.
-Among its related pathways are Metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
+Diseases associated with OGDH include Alpha-Ketoglutarate Dehydrogenase Deficiency and Door Syndrome.
+Among its related pathways are Citrate cycle (TCA cycle) and Lysine degradation.
 GO annotations related to this gene include chaperone binding and oxidoreductase activity, acting on the aldehyde or oxo group of donors, disulfide as acceptor.
-An important paralog of this gene is DHTKD1.
+An important paralog of this gene is OGDHL.

 UniProtKB/Swiss-Prot for OGDH Gene